mukunthan270798/India_import_export_analysis/README.md

 2. Upload the data into S3
 3. Establish integration between S3 and snowflake
 4. Load the raw data into tables in staging schema
-5. Transform the denormlaized data into normalized form using star schema
+5. Transform the denormalized data into normalized form using star schema
 6. Load the cleansed data into the tables in reporting schema.
 7. Integrate snowflake with powerBI and import the tables
 8. Build the report